Skip to main content

 Pre-Screening

-Potential participants from these pre-screening efforts are contacted and briefly interviewed to confirm if they are potentially eligible to participate in the clinical research study.
+Potential participants from these pre-screening efforts are contacted and briefly interviewed to confirm if they can potentially be included in the clinical research study.

 Informed Consent

-If you are potentially eligible to participate in a clinical research study, an appointment will be scheduled for you to come to the clinical research site and meet with one of the research staff members.
-Before any study related procedures are performed you will be required to sign an informed consent form which details the study design, risks and benefits, your rights as a study participant and who to contact in case of an emergency.
+If you are potentially suitable to participate in a clinical research study, an appointment will be scheduled for you to come to the clinical research site and meet with one of the research staff members, or if the study allows, to speak to them on the phone.
+Before any study related procedures are performed you will be required to sign an informed consent form which describes the study design, risks and benefits, your rights as a study participant and who to contact in case of an emergency.
 During the informed consent process, you will have an opportunity to ask questions you may have regarding the study and your participation.
-You should receive a copy of the signed informed consent form for your records and future reference.
+You should receive a copy of the signed informed consent form to keep for future reference.

 Screening Visit